abertschi/abertschi.ch/hugo/content/projects/index.md

 +++

-Here is a [sammelsurium](https://en.wiktionary.org/wiki/sammelsurium) of some of my projects and open-source bits and bytes I tinkered with over the last years.
+Here is a [sammelsurium](https://en.wiktionary.org/wiki/sammelsurium) of some of my open-source projects I tinkered with over the last years.

 - 2022: [water-me](https://github.com/abertschi/water-me): Plant watering without ads and tracking
 - 2022: [Evaluating the influence of compiler flags on fuzzing](https://github.com/abertschi/influence_compiler_flags_on_fuzzing)